-In our blog, Understanding the Case for Standard Operating Procedures, we covered the importance of standard operating procedures (SOPs) to maintain quality, protect the public and employees, and meet compliance and security regulation demands.
 SOPs are vital documents that lay out the who, what, when, and where for important procedures in your industry or organization.
 But how do you write SOPs?
-That’s where our technical writing courses come in.
+That’s where our technical writing services come in.

 1. Easy to read

-Easy to read means they use simple (familiar) language and sentence structure (fewer words are generally better); begin each step with a verb (SOPs indicate tasks, so this only makes sense); and include guides to help reading, such as a glossary, list of acronyms and tables, and other reading instructions.
+Easy to read means they use simple (familiar) language and sentence structure (fewer words are generally better); begin each step with a verb (SOPs indicate tasks, so this only makes sense); and include guides to help reading, such as a glossary, list of acronyms, tables, and other reading instructions.

 2. Easy to follow

 To fully reap the benefits of SOPs, they must be easy to follow (otherwise, they won’t be used, which is a problem in and of itself).
-Easy to follow SOPs means they use graphics that augment (not necessarily take the place of) text; lots of white space (the goal is NOT to cram the information together so that it’s hard to read); numbering or bullets as appropriate (numbers are used for when the sequence of steps matter; bullets are used otherwise); and headings and subheadings.
+Easy-to-follow SOPs mean they use graphics that augment (not necessarily take the place of) text; lots of white space (the goal is NOT to cram the information together so that it’s hard to read); numbering or bullets as appropriate (numbers are used for when the sequence of steps matters; bullets are used otherwise); and headings and subheadings.

 Well-written, effective SOPs produce consistent results.
 If your organization’s SOPs don’t produce consistent results or aren’t used, it may be because they’re hard to use, hard to read, and hard to follow.

-- Step-by-Step.
-Probably the most common format for the SOPs, these straightforwar documents describe the process in incremental, iterative steps that users can follow one by one.
+Probably the most common format for SOPs, these straightforward documents describe the process in incremental, iterative steps that users can follow one by one.

-- Flowchart.
 More common in engineering or technology applications, flowcharts are great when the process might vary depending on circumstances.
 In other words, the second step won’t always follow the first, as in a step-by-step process.
-Instead, the outcome of the first step might lead useres in any one of multiple directions.
+Instead, the outcome of the first step might lead users in any one of multiple directions.

-- Multimedia.
-Some SOPs may take the form of visual illustrations or videos that explain and walk through the process for viewers.
+Some SOPs may take the form of visual illustrations or videos that explain and walk viewers through the process for viewers.
 This can be an effective way to condense a lot of subject matter into an easy-to-consume format.

 Keep in mind that different organizations use the terms SOPs vs. work instructions differently; in other words, what might be called an SOP in one organization might be called a work instruction in another (we’ve also seen organizations that have guidance documents that they refer to as SOPs or work instructions).